 This article will take a closer look at what’s in a migraine cocktail, the possible side effects, and other migraine treatment options.

 If you find yourself seeking medical attention for migraine pain, one of the treatment options you may be given is a migraine cocktail.

-It’s important to note that the medications in a migraine cocktail can vary depending on other medical conditions and your previous response to migraine rescue treatments.
+The exact medications in a migraine cocktail can vary depending on other medical conditions and your previous response to migraine rescue treatments.

 - Triptans: These medications have anti-inflammatory effects and are thought to narrow the blood vessels in your brain, helping to ease pain.
 An example of a triptan in a migraine cocktail is sumatriptan (Imitrex).

-- Antiemetics: These medications can help with pain, too.
+- Antiemetics: These medications can help with pain too.
 Some may also relieve nausea and vomiting.
 Examples that may be used in a migraine cocktail include prochlorperazine (Compazine) and metoclopramide (Reglan).

 - Ergot alkaloids: Ergot alkaloids work in a similar way to triptans.
 An example of an ergot alkaloid used in a migraine cocktail is dihydroergotamine.